 Stress is definitely contagious.
 The stress of one family member can impact the entire family unit.
-I know when my partner is stressed out, I definitely take that on myself, and then our kids have two stressed out parents to contend with, and their own emotional well-being is impacted.
-With that in mind, it’s important to address your loved one’s stress, providing them with support while also maintaining the health of your family.
+I know when my partner is stressed out, I definitely take that on myself.
+Then, our kids have two stressed out parents to contend with and their own emotional well-being is impacted.
+With that in mind, it’s important to help a stressed out loved one, providing them with support while also maintaining the health of your family.
 Here are six ways you can be your partner’s support system when they are struggling.

 Let them feel their feelings!

 Has anyone ever felt calmer after being told to “calm down”?
 No one ever feels better when they’re told that their feelings or situation is no big deal, or when their anxieties are dismissed with a “You’ll be ok.”
 Instead, allow your partner to feel their feelings.
 Validate their experience.
 The truth is, stress is such an intensely internal feeling, and a personal one, too – we aren’t privy to the past experiences and emotions that lead up to our partner’s struggles.
 But we don’t have to understand it in order to validate it.
 We can just say, “This sounds really tough, and I am so sorry you’re going through this.”
 Let them know that you take their pain seriously.
 This not only helps alleviate some of the stress, but can also really help in continuing to build a bond of trust between you and your partner.

 Listen with a purpose